dhj03/stroams/backend/README.md

-# Streams
+# Streams Backend

 ### Running the server

-To run the server you should always use the command from the root directory of your project:
+To run the server you should always use the command from the root directory of the project:

 ```bash
 python3 -m src.server
 ```

 This will start the server on the port in the src/config.py file.
-All your tests should import the port number from this file.
+All tests should import the port number from this file.

 If you get an OSError stating that the address is already in use, you can change the port in the config file to any number from 1024 to 49151.
-Is it likely that another application may be using your original port number.
+Is it likely that another application may be using the original port number.

 If you get any errors relating to `flask_cors`, ensure you have installed all the necessary Python libraries.